Liozon/geoinf-app/README.md

 ### OpenStreetMap

-OpenStreetMap is an alternative to the other maps.
+OpenStreetMap is an alternative to the other maps and has a more flat appearance.

 ![OpenStreetMap](https://raw.githubusercontent.com/Liozon/geoinf-app/master/screenshots/openstreetmap.png "OpenStreetMap")